robinhood-suite/robinhood4/rbh-find-lustre/README.rst

 rbh-lfind defines a ``printf`` action that will print information specific to Lustre.
 More specifically, we define the following directives:
  - '%E': to print the expiration date of the entry
+ - '%e': to print the expiration attribute as set by the user

 Examples
 --------